dragthor/dragthor.github.com/_posts/2016-03-16-web-page-performance-death-by-a-thousand-tiny-cuts.markdown

 Test on old crappy devices.
 For example, I use an old 1st generation iPad with iOS 5 to test heavy pages.

-Use tools (from JetBrains) like Resharper to help spot mistakes.
+Use tools (from [JetBrains](http://www.jetbrains.com/), Microsoft, Google, etc.) to help spot mistakes.
 Code reviews and unit testing also help - big time.

 Do not over do it, at the end of the day you need to **ship it**.